Consensus-Based Optimization Methods Converge Globally: Proof details for Section

 suggesting that $\alpha_0$ is strongly related to the time-evolution of the probability mass of $\rho_t$ around $\globmin$.
-Recalling Proposition \ref{lem:lower_bound_probability}, the probability mass in any ball around $\globmin$ adheres to the lower bound
+Recalling Proposition \ref{lem:lower_bound_probability}, this mass adheres to the lower bound

-However, this result is pessimistic due to its worst-case nature, and inserting it into \eqref{eq:alpha_requirement} with the corresponding $q$ as in Proposition \ref{lem:lower_bound_probability} leads to overly stringent requirements on $\alpha_0$.
-Rather, a successful application of the CBO method entails that the probability mass around the global minimizer increases rapidly, so that $t\mapsto \rho_t(B_{r}(\globmin))$ is typically minimized at $t = 0$.
-Under this prerequisite, the lower bound~\eqref{eq:alpha_requirement} becomes
+However, this result is pessimistic due to its worst-case nature, and inserting it into \eqref{eq:alpha_requirement} with the corresponding $p$ as in \eqref{eq:def_p} leads to overly stringent requirements on $\alpha_0$, which are reflected by the respective second summands in~\eqref{eq:alpha} and \eqref{eq:alpha_Hnot1}.
+Rather, a successful application of the CBO method entails that the probability mass around the global minimizer increases over time, so that $t\mapsto \rho_t(B_{r}(\globmin))$ is typically minimized at $t = 0$.
+In such case, the lower bound~\eqref{eq:alpha_requirement} becomes